mw0/gcp/README.md

 Now I ask the question of how to find anomalies automatically, using machine learning.
 I've been very interested in deep convolution neural networks (DCNNs), so images make a natural &mdash; but far from exhaustive &mdash; choice of subject matter.

-The [app linked here](http://www.rustytrephine.info "Try this App! ") shows examples of images that have been given anomaly scores indicating how much they differ from the overall collection of photos provided.
+The app (no longer active) showed examples of images that have been given anomaly scores, which indicate how much they differ from the overall collection of photos provided.
+(See below.)
-To be more specific, a batch of images are fed into a deep convolution neural network (DCNN), and high-level feature weights are extracted from it.
+To be more specific, a batch of images are fed into a deep convolution neural network (DCNN), and high-level feature weights are extracted from them.
 These in turn are fed into an Isolation Forest anomaly algorithm, and those images with the highest scores are displayed.

-*It would be too easy to cherry pick results, so you also have the option of trying it out yourself with photos that you upload.*
+*It would be too easy to cherry pick results, so users had the option of trying out the app themselves with photos that they uploaded.*

 ## Outline:
 * <a href="#iForest">Isolation Forest</a>